SIMIDAT/PARDINUS-EmptyImagesFiltering/README.md

 ```

 The file _config.py_ contains variables that needs to be set to make the scripts work properly.
+When indicating the route to a specific folder, you have to create the folder itself, with the name you set.
+For example, if you set IMAGE_FOLDER = "./MY_IMAGES/", you would have to create a folder in the root named "./MY_IMAGES/", where the images should be stored.

 - IMAGE_FOLDER: set where the images are stored.
 This folder will also contain clustered and equalized images.
 Default: "./Data/"
 - TEST_IMAGES: set where the original images, your own images, are stored.
 Default: "./Data/"